haimbilia/BuyHub/readme.txt

-    => 052869 - caching directory delete issue for some server => 052895 - when catalogue is approved from admin then no email is there for the same to seller => 052912 - front end> product editor> insert image option> upload button is not working in editor
+    => 052869 - caching directory delete issue for some server => 052895 - when catalogue is approved from admin then no email is there for the same to seller => 052912 - front end> product editor> insert image option> upload button is not working in editor => 052985 - when the subscription module is on then the catalog image upload /multiple inventory add limit not working properly

 Enhancements :
    => Make provision to made seller